 What is content optimization?

-As a broad strategy, content optimization means that you apply these tactics to your website content to reach more of your target audience.
+As a broad strategy, content optimization means that you apply these tactics to your website content to reach more of your target audience and meet their needs.

 Why is content optimization important?